ynput/ayon-usd-resolver/README.md

 ## Core concepts
-1. currently, we only support Houdini and AyonUsd for building Revolver's.
-(Other software Packages and stand-alone setups will follow soon)
+1. Currently, we only support Houdini and AyonUsd for building revolvers (other software packages and stand-alone setups will follow).

 2. Currently, building the Resolver centers around a build script .sh(Linux) .bat(windows).
 The Linux build script is more elaborate than the Windows script because resolver development is currently done on Linux, so the build.sh carries extra functionality around.

 ### Linux Build Steps: